Last updated on September 21st, 2022 at 01:35 pm

 I had absolutely no idea how to go about writing a book and making the whole process happen, so I sent a quick email to a dear friend from graduate school who was a published author.
 I wrote a few sentences about the book idea and said – what do you think? and how do I even get started?

+Six weeks later, with a lot of time, effort and feedback I produced a 25-page proposal for Believe: Hope for America’s Cities.
+I was pretty proud of myself.
 And off it went.
 I received an envelope back in the mail about 10 days later, with a note from the agent.
-She said my proposal was excellent, and timely, and well-written (!!!).
+She said my proposal was excellent and timely, and well-written.
 Wow.
 That part was great.

 I didn’t have the self-confidence at the time or the drive to keep sending that one out.
 I moved on to other projects and figured it wasn’t time.
 Now, I can see that more persistence might have made a difference back then.